English

 If you die without a Will, the law says that you have died “intestate,” which means that you left no instructions as to how your property is to be divided and distributed.
 In these circumstances, the Ontario Succession Law Reform Act governs how your property will be distributed to your surviving relatives.
 Even if you want your property divided according to provincial law, you should still have a Will because it will reduce delays and expenses involved in wrapping up your affairs.

-To properly draft a Will or Power of Attorney; or if you are involved in an estate dispute and need help, call a lawyer now.
+To properly draft a Will or Power of Attorney; or if you are involved in an estate dispute and need help, ask a lawyer now.

 How your property will be distributed